lbogdan/ramblings-drafts/vue-eslint-prettier.md

+*published on: September 28, 2020*

 # Vue.js, ESLint and Prettier - [Why can't we be friends?](https://youtu.be/nmhgi665Oek?t=165)

-## Motivation etc.

-(?)
+## Wait but why?

+You might wonder "There's already a good amount of articles (and even videos) out there explaining how to use ESLint and Prettier with Vue.js, why write yet another one?".
+It's a legitimate question.
+I went through some of them, and while there are a couple of good ones, in my opinion they all fall short in one or more things that I think any good article / tutorial should absolutely respect:

+- start from a clean slate and stating the exact versions of the tools used throughout;
+- be up to date (too many developers taking up a new technology are discouraged by struggling with outdated articles);
+- explain **how** things work and **why** you should do something, instead of showing pieces of code or configuration that you should just copy/paste.

+If this article ends up helping (or frustrating) you in any way, I'd appreciate leaving me some [feedback](#feedback-is-50).

 ## Life goals

+So what can you expect from this article?
+Hopefully it will check all the boxes above, plus the ones below:

-- have a consistent (and pleasant!) `eslint` linting experience in VSCode, `vue-cli-service` and on the command line, while working with a Vue.js project
+- have a consistent (and pleasant!) `eslint` linting experience in VSCode, `vue-cli-service` and on the command line, while working with a Vue.js project;
-- use `prettier` to auto-format code on save or from the command line
+- use `prettier` to auto-format code on save or from the command line;
-- make `eslint` and `prettier` behave like friends, not enemies fighting over your code
+- make `eslint` and `prettier` behave like friends, not enemies fighting over your code.

-I know this all sounds very ambitious (especially the last one!), but I promise we'll get there!
+I know this all sounds very ambitious (especially the last one!), but I promise we'll get there in the end!

 We're gonna follow a hands-on approach, first playing around to get a feel of the behavior, and then digging into why and how things work behind the covers.